hackathonismb/VizSNP-St/README.md

 ## References
--Collins, Francis S., Lisa D. Brooks, and Aravinda Chakravarti.
+- Collins, Francis S., Lisa D. Brooks, and Aravinda Chakravarti.
 "A DNA polymorphism discovery resource for research on human genetic variation."
 Genome research 8.12 (1998): 1229-1231.

 - Gonzaga-Jauregui, Claudia, James R. Lupski, and Richard A. Gibbs.
 "Human genome sequencing in health and disease."
 Annual review of medicine 63 (2012): 35.